Child sexual abuse: United States

 Surveys have shown that one fifth to one third of all women reported some sort of childhood sexual experience with a male adult.

-A 1992 survey studying father-daughter incest in Finland reported that of the 9,000 15-year-old high school girls who filled out the questionnaires, of the girls living with their biological fathers, 0.2% reported father-daughter incest experiences; of the girls living with a stepfather, 3.7% reported sexual experiences with him.
-The reported counts included only father-daughter incest and did not include prevalence of other forms of child sexual abuse.
-The survey summary stated, "the feelings of the girls about their incestual experiences are overwhelmingly negative."
-Others argue that prevalence rates are much higher, and that many cases of child abuse are never reported.
-One study found that professionals failed to report approximately 40% of the child sexual abuse cases they encountered.
 A study by Lawson & Chaffin indicated that many children who were sexually abused were "identified solely by a physical complaint that was later diagnosed as a venereal disease ...
 Only 43% of the children who were diagnosed with venereal disease made a verbal disclosure of sexual abuse during the initial interview."
 It has been found in the epidemiological literature on CSA that there is no identifiable demographic or family characteristic of a child that can be used to bar the prospect that a child has been sexually abused.

 Child marriage is often considered to be another form of child sexual abuse.
 Over 200,000 marriages involving minors were allowed between 2000 and 2015 in the US.
 These marriages were most often between an adult male and female minor.
 Child marriage in the United States is allowed in the majority of states as long as parental consent or judicial approval (typically for pregnancy) is given.